renovatebot/renovate/docs/usage/config-validation.md

 You can create a [pre-commit](https://pre-commit.com) hook to validate your configuration automatically.
 Go to the [`renovatebot/pre-commit-hooks` repository](https://github.com/renovatebot/pre-commit-hooks) for more information.

-### Reconfigure Renovate Config
+### Let Renovate check your config file as you're writing it

-To enable validation of your Renovate configuration changes, follow these steps:
+After using Renovate for a while you likely want to change Renovate's config.

-1. Ensure that the branch name includes the prefix `{{branchPrefix}}reconfigure`.
+Renovate can check your new config as you're writing it, but you must put your work in a branch with a _special_ name.

-   For example, if you're using the default prefix `renovate/`, your branch name should be `renovate/reconfigure`.
+Follow these steps:

-2. During each Renovate run, the bot searches for a branch with the reconfigure pattern and validates the associated configuration file.
+1. Create a new Git branch that matches the `{{branchPrefix}}reconfigure` pattern.

-3. Renovate does not assume that the config file has the same name as the default branch.
+   For example, if you're using the default prefix `renovate/`, your branch name must be `renovate/reconfigure`.
+Commit your updated Renovate config file to this branch, and push it to your Git hosting platform.

-   You can also modify the config file name if needed.
+2. Each time Renovate runs, it searches for a branch that matches the reconfigure pattern and validates the Renovate configuration file.

-4. If the configuration validation passes, Renovate adds a successful status check to the branch.
+3. Renovate will check the config file on the reconfigure branch, even if it has a different name, compared to the config file on the default branch.
-   In the event of validation failure, a failing status check is added.
+   So feel free to change the Renovate config file name.

-5. Additionally, if there is an open pull request with the same branch, Renovate will post a comment on the PR listing all the validation errors for your reference.
+4. Depending on the outcome of the Renovate config validation run, Renovate will add a passing or failing check to the branch.

-These steps ensure that your Renovate configuration changes are validated effectively, helping you maintain a reliable and error-free setup.
+5. If there's an open pull request from the _reconfigure_ branch then Renovate will comment in that PR and list all the validation errors.
+Commit and push your fixes to the branch, and try again.
+When the config validation passes, you can merge your Renovate config.